Adding assets to project

 Adding rich text assets

-Importing rich text is currently only supported through the Kili API.
-Refer to an example tutorial.
+Importing rich text is currently supported through:

 Adding video assets